SamCF21/A01026174_TC2005B/VJ/README.md

-# A01026174_TC2005B
+# Video games
-Assignments for the course about Videogames
+Assignments for the Video games module of course TC2005B